Focke-Wulf Fw 190 operational history: The Sturmböcke

 The appearance of United States Army Air Forces heavy bombers caused a problem for the German fighter force.
 The B-17 Flying Fortress in particular was especially durable, and the armament of the Bf 109 and Fw 190 were not adequate for bomber-destroyer operations.
 The B-17's eventual deployment in combat box formations provided formidable massed firepower from a hundred or more Browning AN/M2 .50 caliber machine guns.
 In addition, the Luftwaffe's original solution of Zerstörer twin-engine Messerschmitt Bf 110G bomber destroyers, while effective against unescorted Allied bomber formations, lacked maneuverability and were eviscerated by the USAAF's fighter escorts in late 1943 and early 1944.

-Two of the former Wilde Sau single-engined night fighter wings were reconstituted for their use, such as Jagdgeschwader 300 (JG 300—300th Fighter Wing) and JG 301.
+Two of the former Wilde Sau single-engined night fighter wings were reconstituted for their use, such as JG 300 (JG 300—300th Fighter Wing) and JG 301.
 These units consisted of Sturmböcke.
 However, JG 3 also had a special gruppe (group) of Sturmböcke.